TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 The Services are not directed to persons under age 13.
 Users must be at least 13 years of age to access, use, or register for the Services.
 We do not knowingly collect, use, or disclose personal information from persons under age 13 without verifiable parental consent.
 If we learn that we have collected the personal information of a user under the age of 13, without first receiving verifiable parental consent, we will take steps to delete the information as soon as possible.

-If you are a parent and you think we have inadvertently collected personal information from your child who is under 13, you may contact us at www.pacsun.com/contact to request that we delete his or her information from our records.
+If you are a parent and you think we have inadvertently collected personal information from your child who is under 13, you may contact us to request that we delete his or her information from our records.

-If you are a child who is under 18, and would like more information on how you can delete comments or other content that you have posted on the Services, you may contact us at www.pacsun.com/contact to request instructions on how to delete this content from the Services.
+If you are a child who is under 18, and would like more information on how you can delete comments or other content that you have posted on the Services, you may contact us to request instructions on how to delete this content from the Services.

 DO NOT TRACK